mpt777/SupersizeMe/README.md

 ## Tangent
 A model similar to this could be used by companies when 3d printed food becomes mre widely available.
 Many of these machine take in raw componets to print food.
 A model that takes raw nutritional data as inputs could pair nicely with a machine that does the same.

-0 - Beef and Pork
-1 - beverages
-2 - Breakfast
-3 - Chicken and fish
-4 - Coffee and Tea
-5 - Desserts
-6 - Salads
-7 - Smoothies and shakes
-8 - Sides and Snacks